Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | .00					| 36 Go straight or right											|
 | .00	      			| 9 No passing					 				|
 | .00				    | 3 Speed limit 60      							|

+For the forth image Speed limit 50 km/h, the model is very sure that this is a slippery road sign (probability of 0.85).
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|